jetchegaray/mint-instagram-feed/README.md

 ## Description

- It is a beta version for mint to NFT all your gallery images.
- The frontend for now it is similar to Pinterest where you can upload a image, a title, description an a price. you have a board you all your pins uploaded and with the option to mint them.
+It is a dapp to mint to NFT all your gallery images.
+The frontend is similar to Pinterest where you can upload a photo, a title, a description, and a price. you have a board you all your pins are uploaded and the option to mint them.

 ## Table of Contents